windx0303/CODA-19/README.md

 ## How to Cite?

-## News
+## Media Coverage

-[Human and AI annotations aim to improve scholarly results in COVID-19 searches](https://news.psu.edu/story/616031/2020/04/17/research/human-and-ai-annotations-aim-improve-scholarly-results-covid-19), April 17th, By Jordan Ford, PSU News.
+- [Human and AI annotations aim to improve scholarly results in COVID-19 searches](https://news.psu.edu/story/616031/2020/04/17/research/human-and-ai-annotations-aim-improve-scholarly-results-covid-19).
+April 17th, 2020.
+Jordan Ford.
+PSU News.

+- [Seed grants jump-start 47 interdisciplinary teams to conduct COVID-19 research ](https://news.psu.edu/story/615456/2020/04/14/research/seed-grants-jump-start-47-interdisciplinary-teams-conduct-covid-19).
+April 14, 2020.
+Sara LaJeunesse.
+PSU News.

 ## Acknowledgements
 This project is supported by Coronavirus Research Seed Fund (CRSF) and College of IST COVID-19 Seed Funding, both at the Penn State University.
 We thank the crowd workers for participating in this project and providing useful feedback.
 We thank Tiffany Knearem and Shih-Hong (Alan) Huang for reviewing our interfaces and the text used in our HITs.
-We thank VoiceBunny Inc. for granting a 20% discount for the voiceover for the worker tutorial video.
+We thank VoiceBunny.com for granting a 20% discount for the voiceover for the worker tutorial video to support projects relevant to COVID-19.
-We also thank the staff members in IST's Finance Office for acting quickly, allowing us to start the project rapidly.
+We also thank the staff members in the Finance Office in IST for acting quickly, allowing us to start the project rapidly.